 For suggestions, see the LAC’s Language Study Options.

 Fulfill Liberal Education requirements

 - Early planning can help you apply study abroad credits to many of the University’s Liberal Education requirements.

 - Decide early which requirements you want to satisfy through courses taken abroad and plan your coursework accordingly.

 - Consult the U-Credit Abroad database for classes that have been approved for Liberal Education or submit courses for review.

-Consider these factors when selecting a study abroad program.
 Explore these suggestions and many more opportunities using the Learning Abroad Center program search.

 As you plan your learning abroad experience, be sure to refer to the Major Advising Page associated with your interdisciplinary major.
 Work with your adviser to explore how you might integrate an experience abroad into your undergraduate career.